webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Foci/Befriends-the-Black-Dog.md

 ---
 aliases:
-- "Befriends the Black Dog"
+  - Befriends the Black Dog
 tags:
   - Compendium/CSRD/en/Foci/Befriends-the-Black-Dog
   - Focus/Category/Fairytale
+title: Befriends the Black Dog
+collection: Foci
+kind: Compendium
 ---
 ## Befriends the Black Dog
 Everywhere you go, your black dog goes too.
 They are your best friend and your greatest weakness.
 Their shadowed presence fills you with a darkness, but it is inside that darkness that you find the strength to shine.